nshimaza/thread-supervisor/README.md

 behaviors so that user can leverage best practice of concurrent programming from Erlang/OTP.

 ## Actor and Message queue

+Actor is restartable IO action with inbound message queue.
+Actor is designed to allow supervisor restart the actor while other threads sending messages to the actor keep using the same write-end of the queue before and after restart.
-Actor is message queue and its handler.  `Inbox` is a message queue designed for actor's message inbox.
+Actor consists of message queue and its handler.  `Inbox` is a message queue designed for actor's message inbox.
 It is thread-safe, bounded or unbounded, and selectively readable queue.

 To protect read-end of the queue, it has different type for read-end and write-end.
 Message handler of actor can access to both end but only write-end